 I am doubtful myself about the undertaking [to write The Silmarillion].
 Part of the attraction of The L. R. is, I think, due to the glimpses of a large history in the background: an attraction like that of viewing far off an unvisited island, or seeing the towers of a distant city gleaming in a sunlit mist.
 To go there is to destroy the magic, unless new unattainable vistas are again revealed JRR Tolkien 7

 It is at this point we have to consider why anyone would think the translation of The Silmarillion into film would be anything less than disastrous.
 Any Tolkien reader I have discussed it with that has actually read The Silmarillion agrees it is not, in essence, filmable.
 The very depth, scope and gravity of the book does not lend itself to an action-adventure film.
 Doubtless there are those who have read it and think it would make a wonderful film.
 I suspect they are overestimating Peter Jackson’s abilities.
-A great film-maker he may be, yet as truly great story-tellers the script-writing team of Jackson, Boyens and Walsh have yet to really prove themselves in that department.
+A great film-maker he may be.
 The task of adapting Middle-Earth to film is no mean feat and on the whole they did an excellent job, but several of the additions they made to the story of The Lord of the Rings and The Hobbit, have ranged from unnecessary to embarrassing.
 Jackson’s ardent desire to create his Warrior-Elf-Princess may have been finally realised in The Hobbit, but the vicious backlash of fans at his attempt to treat Arwen in the same manner in The Lord of the Rings trilogy forced him to withdraw her scenes at Helm’s Deep from the film.

 Herein lies the problem.
 A film-maker must cater to the audience.
 And where Jackson was compelled to do so he lost the heart of the book along the way.
 The film, in fact, only represents the bare bones of the depth of feeling that is The Lord of the Rings.
 And if JRR Tolkien really only considered The Lord of the Rings as a sequel to his “real” work, The Silmarillion, what chance does a film-maker have of creating anything that would capture the essence of the text?